Evo Morales

 Born to an Aymara family of subsistence farmers in Isallawi, Orinoca Canton, Morales undertook a basic education and mandatory military service before moving to the Chapare Province in 1978.
 Growing coca and becoming a trade unionist, he rose to prominence in the campesino ("rural laborers") union.
-In that capacity, he campaigned against joint U.S.–Bolivian attempts to eradicate coca as part of the War on Drugs, denouncing these as an imperialist violation of indigenous Andean culture.
+In that capacity, he campaigned against joint U.S.–Bolivian attempts to eradicate coca as part of the war on drugs, denouncing these as an imperialist violation of indigenous Andean culture.
 His involvement in anti-government direct action protests resulted in multiple arrests.
-Morales entered electoral politics in 1995, was elected to Congress in 1997, and became leader of MAS in 1998.
+Morales entered electoral politics in 1995, was elected to Congress in 1997 and became leader of MAS in 1998.
 Coupled with populist rhetoric, he campaigned on issues affecting indigenous and poor communities, advocating land reform and more equal redistribution of money from Bolivian gas extraction.
 He gained increased visibility through the Cochabamba Water War and gas conflict.
 In 2002, he was expelled from Congress for encouraging anti-government protesters, although he came second in that year's presidential election.

 Once elected president in 2005, Morales increased taxation on the hydrocarbon industry to bolster social spending and emphasized projects to combat illiteracy, poverty, and racial and gender discrimination.
 Vocally criticizing neoliberalism, Morales' government moved Bolivia towards a mixed economy, reduced its dependence on the World Bank and International Monetary Fund (IMF), and oversaw strong economic growth.
-Scaling back United States influence in the country, he built relationships with leftist governments in the Latin American pink tide, especially Hugo Chávez's Venezuela and Fidel Castro's Cuba, and signed Bolivia into the Bolivarian Alliance for the Americas.
+Scaling back United States influence in the country, he built relationships with leftist governments in the South American pink tide, especially Hugo Chávez's Venezuela and Fidel Castro's Cuba, and signed Bolivia into the Bolivarian Alliance for the Americas.
 His administration opposed the autonomist demands of Bolivia's eastern provinces, won a 2008 recall referendum, and instituted a new constitution that established Bolivia as a plurinational state.
-Re-elected in 2009 and 2014, he oversaw Bolivia's admission to the Bank of the South and Community of Latin American and Caribbean States, although his popularity was dented by attempts to abolish presidential term limits.
+Re-elected in 2009 and 2014, he oversaw Bolivia's admission to the Bank of the South and Community of South American and Caribbean States, although his popularity was dented by attempts to abolish presidential term limits.
 Following the disputed 2019 election and the ensuing unrest, Morales agreed to calls for his resignation.
-After this temporary exile, he returned following the election of President Luis Arce.
+He left Bolivia and was granted political asylum in Mexico initially and then Argentina.
+He returned to Bolivia in November 2020, following the election of President Luis Arce.
+Since then, his relations with Arce have deteriorated, especially in the wake of the 2024 attempted coup and the run up to the 2025 election.
+In February 2025, after MAS prohibited him from running for president, Morales left the party to briefly join Front for Victory, before his membership was voided by the party leadership two months later, amid disagreements on their candidate for the election.
+Additionally in May 2025, Morales was permanently banned from running for presidency in future elections.